Reading from network

 Calling get methods

-Get methods are special functions in smart contracts that allow you to observe current state of smart contract.
-Their execution doesn't cost any fees and can't change smart contract storage.
+Get methods are special functions in smart contracts that allow you to observe the current state of a smart contract.
+Their execution doesn't cost any fees and can't change the smart contract's storage.

-Result of calling get method from TON HTTP API comes in stack format and may be deserialized one by one using readNumber() or similar function.
+The result of calling a get method from the TON HTTP API comes in stack format and may be deserialized one by one using readNumber()

 Implementation